-In order for you to live and study in study in Switzerland, you will need a residence permit - regardless of your visa requirements.
-You must apply for this permit in person at the residents' registration office of your commune within 14 days of entering Switzerland.
+In order for you to live and study in Switzerland, you will need a residence permit - regardless of your visa requirements.
+You must register with the residents’ registration office (Einwohnerkontrolle) at your place of residence within 14 days of entering Switzerland.
 Your registration and the related documents are subject to a fee.
 Please note that the Lucerne University of Applied Sciences and Arts will not cover these costs.

 You will need to bring the following documents: